How to build a happy business culture from the start

-Start with a brainstorming session with a handful of people who understand your business, are high-performers and are well-respected in the company.
+Start with a brainstorming session with a handful of people who understand your organisational structure, are high-performers and are well-respected in the company.

 This includes you as the CEO along with your business partners.
 You should also consider interviewing key employees – such as your managers, salespeople, designers or any top rate employee who is invested in your company.

 Ask each person to list what they think are the core values of your organisation.
 Next, ask them the following questions, created by Jim Collins in his article “Aligning Action and Values”, to narrow them down:

 - Are the core values that you hold to be fundamental regardless of whether they are awarded or not?

 - If you woke up tomorrow morning with enough money to retire for the rest of your life, would you continue to hold on to these core values?